sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 Status codes tell the consumer:

 - if the request worked out as expected,
-- if something went wrong, who's responsible it is.
+- if something went wrong, who is responsible.

 > Using the correct status codes is essential.